hdorothea/5-frontend-projects/README.md

 ## The challenge

 1. Do not spend more than a day per project.
-2. Add one technology/tool you are not very comfortable with per project.
+2. Add one technology/tool/pattern you are not very comfortable with per project.
 I.e for me:

 * Project 1: never ever type console.log for debugging use developer tools
-* Project 2: unit test using chai, moccha and karma
+* Project 2: unit test using jasmine and karma
-* Project 3: use sass
+* Project 3: actual mvc

-etc.
+* Project 4: css animations
+* Project 5: sass, css modules